-CNC (Computer Numeric Control) machine are more and more common.
+CNC (Computer Numeric Control) machines are becoming more and more common.
 For example, companies making signalling panels are frequently equipped.
-This allows a boat-builder, amateur or professional, to sub-contract the cutting to a local company.
-This may be very useful in countries or areas where I have not any kit supplier partner.
+Therefore a boat-builder, amateur or professional, may sub-contract the cutting to a local company.
+This is useful in countries or areas where I do not have any kit supplier partner.

 For that purpose, I am now selling CNC files for many boats.
-These files, (dxf format) are readable by all CAD software.
-I have made them in order to be compatible with most CNC machine.
-Therefore, it is not frequent to get technical troubles.
-If any, I will modify the files, and, if unsuccessful, I will refund the files price.
+These files (dxf format) are readable by all CAD software.
+I have made them to be compatible with most CNC machines.
+Therefore, it is rare to get technical troubles.
+If any, I will modify the files, and if unsuccessful, I will refund the files’ price.
 Most parts are cut at the final dimension.
 Hull strakes have some extra length at both ends.
-Deck parts, having a double curvature, have a margin all around allowing adjustment when laid down.
+Deck parts have a double curvature and a margin all around, allowing adjustment when laid down.

 The length to be cut for one boat is several hundreds of meters.
 For example, there are 440 m to be cut for an Ilur.
-CNC cutting saves a big amount of working time.
-Just imagine the time required to mark the parts on the plywood panels, cut them with a jigsaw mostly at arm’s length, fair the edges with a plane for such a length! that is why I strongly recommend CNC cutting.
-Actually, the plans of my larger boats do not include dimensioned drawings and only CNC cutting is proposed.
+CNC cutting saves a large amount of working time.
+Just imagine the time required to mark the parts on the plywood panels, cut them with a jigsaw, mostly at arm’s length, fair the edges with a plane for such a length! that is why I strongly recommend CNC cutting.
+The plans for my larger boats do not include dimensioned drawings, and only CNC cutting is proposed.
 This is due to the fact the building process is optimised for that.